-FEMALE: WHERE ALL PERSONS ON BOARD OF THE AEROSTAT, EXCEPT FOR

-COMPETITION OFFICIALS, MUST BE FEMALE.

-JUNIOR: WHERE ALL PERSONS ON BOARD OF THE AEROSTAT, EXCEPT FOR defined in S1.

-COMPETITION OFFICIALS, MUST BE AGED LESS THAN the age limit
+- FEMALE: WHERE ALL PERSONS ON BOARD OF THE AEROSTAT, EXCEPT FOR COMPETITION OFFICIALS, MUST BE FEMALE. - JUNIOR: WHERE ALL PERSONS ON BOARD OF THE AEROSTAT, EXCEPT FOR COMPETITION OFFICIALS, MUST BE AGED LESS THAN the age limit defined in S1.

-2.3 QUALIFICATION (S1 5.6.4.1)
+(S1 5.1 + 5.1.1 part)